 In November 2009 JAEC signed an $11.3 million agreement with WorleyParsons for the pre-construction phase of a 1000 MWe-class nuclear power plant.
 The firm is carrying out technology selection – preparing the tender and evaluating bidders, as well as assisting in fuel cycle engineering and waste management plans for the plant.
 It will also assist in establishing a utility company, expected to be a public-private entity with up to 75% equity from an experienced strategic partner, to own and operate the plant.

 In 2009 the JAEC evaluated seven offers from at least four reactor vendors: KEPCO, Areva-MHI, Atomstroyexport and AECL for technology options including: APR-1400, Atmea1, AES-2006, AES-92, Enhanced Candu-6 (EC6) respectively.
 In May 2010 three vendors and designs were short listed, the Atmea1 from Areva-MHI, the AECL EC6, and the AES-92 from Atomstroyexport.
-In April 2012 the field was narrowed to two: Atmea1 and AES-92.
-JAEC and WorleyParsons will take forward discussions first on the actual reactor designs and secondly "on the financing and organization support that the vendor will be providing for future operation of the plant."
-JAEC sought specific proposals from the three vendors in January 2011 for one or two units on a turnkey basis, and aimed to make a decision early in 2012, followed by a six-month period of exclusive negotiation with the preferred bidder to finalise contracts.
-A decision is now promised in April 2013.
-A financial adviser to assist the project will also be announced.
-JAEC expects to sign an EPC contract and to have identified a partner strategic investor and operator in 2012.
+In April 2012 the field was narrowed to two: Atmea1 and AES-92, both around 1000 MWe.
+JAEC and WorleyParsons pursued discussions first on the actual reactor designs and secondly "on the financing and organization support that the vendor will be providing for future operation of the plant."
+For Jordan, this is the major consideration.

 In February 2011 the Energy Minister announced that JAEC had short-listed GDF Suez, Rosatom, Datang International Power Generation Co. and Kansai Electric Power Co. as possible strategic partners to invest in and operate the new plant of about 2000 MWe, with the government retaining 26-51% of the equity.
 Jordan is looking at limited recourse financing with a debt-equity ratio of at least 70-30, and wants to set up a long-term (eg 45-year) power purchase contract, with the government guaranteeing part of the debt.
 The overnight cost was expected to be $4900/kW, hence likely $9.8 billion apart from financing, though a later estimate is EUR 12 billion.
 The UAE is reported to be supporting the project and exploring collaborative arrangements.